matheusmazon/web-app/README.md

 # How to run this app

-### Note
-Remember to fill the server/src/config/database.js
+### Note: Remember to fill the server/src/config/database.js with databse information

 * Clone the repo
 * cd server